emilydaskas/Monte-Carlo-Simulations/README.md

 # Monte Carlo Simulations
 ### Computational Economics Project 1

-This project contains monte carlo simulations for the Ascending Clock Auction and Vegas Hotel Profit Projections.
+This project contains monte-carlo simulations for the expected revenue of Ascending Clock Auctions and project profits of Vegas Hotel builds.

 ## Ascending Clock Auction: